Member Login

 Peer-Learning Circles

-AIEA members have shared a desire to connect with peers who are leading comprehensive internationalization at similar institution types, in smaller groups, or to connect around similar topics of interest.
-While there are several mentoring programs at AIEA, AIEA Peer-Learning Circles, is a new and unique program that recognizes that all senior leaders are experts with insights and knowledge to share.
+AIEA members have shared a desire to connect with peers around topics of interest.
+While there are several mentoring programs at AIEA, AIEA Peer-Learning Circles recognizes that all members are leaders and experts who can benefit from learning informally from one another.

 The goal of this program is to connect members with each other in smaller groups to benefit from the collective experiences of AIEA members navigating these unprecedented times.